 Today, we are launching the "Coral Alert" protocol.
 This is a data collection protocol for monitoring the health of gorgonians in the Mediterranean.
 To participate, simply contact us.

-During this outing, you'll receive a comprehensive one-hour briefing on the "Coral Alert" protocol and access to tools such as various counting boards for tracking gorgonians and monitoring their mortality.
+During this outing, you'll receive a comprehensive one-hour briefing on the "Coral Alert" protocol and access to tools such as various counting plates for gorgonians and monitoring their mortality.
 During the debriefing with the instructor, you'll be able to enter the collected data into the POLARIS app!
+Experience life as a scientist for a day.

-These citizen observations, in addition to scientific studies, help monitor their health.
-Regular, long-term monitoring allows for early warning of potential new mortality events and tracks the resilience of affected colonies.
+These species are highly sensitive to warming waters.
+Organizing these outings several times a year is beneficial to monitor their health status between seasons.
+These citizen science observations, in addition to scientific studies, help to monitor their well-being.
+Regular, long-term monitoring allows us to detect potential new mortality events and track the resilience of affected colonies.

 For whom?